Information Theory for Complex Systems Scientists: What Are Complex Systems?

 \begin{enumerate} \item The systems that make up our world are fundamentally \textit{interconnected} in ways that defy the typical breakdown of academic science disciplines.
-It is not often that climatologists collaborate with machine learning engineers, although as awareness of the carbon costs of computation increases this is starting to change \cite{strubell_energy_2019}. \item All of the systems described above are highly non-linear \cite{strogatz_nonlinear_2018}, exhibiting complex phenomena such as critical phase changes \cite{scheffer_early-warning_2009}, cascading failures \cite{dobson_complex_2007}, extreme ranges of intensities \cite{newman_power_2005}, and self-organization \cite{ashby_principles_1991} (to name but a few of the interesting properties complex systems can display). \item These systems are \textit{multiscale:} at the fundamental level, they involve millions, or even billions of moving parts: modelling the entire structure would require astronomical amounts of data, computing power, and very detailed mathematical and/or algorithmic models of behaviour.
+It is not often that climatologists collaborate with machine learning engineers (although as awareness of the carbon costs of computation increases this is starting to change \cite{strubell_energy_2019,li_making_2023}). \item All of the systems described above are highly non-linear \cite{strogatz_nonlinear_2018}, exhibiting complex phenomena such as critical phase changes (or ``tipping points") \cite{scheffer_early-warning_2009}, cascading failures \cite{dobson_complex_2007}, extreme ranges of intensities \cite{newman_power_2005}, and self-organization \cite{ashby_principles_1991} (to name but a few of the interesting properties complex systems can display). \item These systems are \textit{multiscale:} at the fundamental level, they involve millions, or even billions of moving parts: modeling the entire structure would require astronomical amounts of data, computing power, and very detailed mathematical and/or algorithmic models of behavior.
 Consequently, the ability to think critically about the distinction between ``wholes" and ``parts" is key \cite{gutknecht_bits_2020}.
-So is understanding when it is possible to reduce the dimensionality with things like coarse-graining \cite{hoel_when_2017}.
-Furthermore, ``higher-order" or ``synergistic" effects present only at the macro-scale can complicate analyses when systems don't neatly decompose into sums of parts \cite{rosas_disentangling_2022}. \item The processes that make up the world are \textit{dynamic:} the past informs on the future and individual moments cannot be assumed to be decoupled from the history that lead up to that point \cite{crutchfield_calculi_1994}. \end{enumerate}
+So is understanding when it is possible to reduce the dimensionality via processes such as coarse-graining \cite{hoel_when_2017}.
+Furthermore, ``higher-order" or ``synergistic" effects present only at the macro-scale can complicate analyses when systems don't neatly decompose into sums of parts \cite{rosas_disentangling_2022}. \item The processes that make up the world are \textit{dynamic:} the past informs on the future and individual moments cannot be assumed to be decoupled from the history that lead up to that point \cite{crutchfield_calculi_1994}.
+This can take the form of chaotic sensitive dependence on initial conditions, dynamic hysteresis, or long-term autocorrelations (also called ``memory"), all of which can describe the influence of the past on the future. \end{enumerate}

-What might be called ``classical" statistical modelling, which makes assumptions of linearity, reductionism, and independence can struggle when attempting to disentangle complex systems.
+What might be called ``classical" statistical modeling, which makes assumptions of linearity, reductionism, and independence can struggle when attempting to disentangle complex systems.
 Warren Weaver, a pioneer of early complex system science described a schema with which systems can be categorized:

 \begin{itemize} \item[] \textit{``Simple" systems}, which are comprised of a small number of interacting components that can be easily described using mathematical models.
 For example, Newtonian physics does an excellent job describing the collision between two objects moving through space. \item[] \textit{``Disorganized" complex systems}, which are comprised of a large number of largely non-interacting components and are amenable to aggregation and linear modelling.
 For example, there are billions of atoms in a gas, but their interactions are trivial and the logic of statistical mechanics describes their (macro-scale) behaviour well. \item[] \textit{``Organized" complex systems}, which make up almost all of the really interesting systems in nature.
 These systems are composed of large numbers of parts (as in the disorganized systems), but the interactions are non-trivial, with complex correlations and patterns spanning multiple scales. \end{itemize}